-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Regional Fisheries Coalition (RFC) has submitted a public comment letter to the U.S. Army Corps of Engineers, expressing strong support for proposed revisions to the Nationwide Permit (NWP) program, specifically Docket No. COE-2023-0003.
 The letter emphasizes how these changes are crucial for the recovery of salmon and steelhead across Washington State.

-Brian Burns, President of RFC, outlined that the organization represents 14 community-based groups dedicated to salm more ST
+Brian Burns, President of RFC, outlined that the organization represents 14 community-based groups dedicated to salmon restoration.
+According to Burns, "The proposed more ST

 Repsol Renewables North America Proposes Species Conservation Plans to Streamline Endangered Species Act Permitting (10)

 WASHINGTON, July 11 -- Repsol Renewables North America (RRNA) submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS) advocating for the implementation of Species Conservation Plans (SCPs) to enhance the permitting process under Section 10 of the Endangered Species Act (ESA).
-The letter outlines concerns over the existing Habitat Conservation Plan (HCP) framework, arguing it is ill-suited for energy projects that primarily impact species through direct take rather than ha more ST
+The letter outlines concerns over the existing Habitat Conservation Plan (HCP) framework, arguing it is ill-suited for energy projects that primarily impact species through direct take rather than habitat loss.

 Rescinding Amended Water Use Limits for Dishwashers Supported by Competitive Enterprise Institute (10)